Cale-Torino/Roboguard/README.md

 - Signals
     - alarm signal
     - learn/tamper share same signal
-    - Battery ok signal
-    - Battery low signal
+    - Heartbeat ping signal [1x every +-15min]

 # Comments

-My devices send pings every 15 minutes containing the battery ok signal.
+My devices send pings every 15 minutes containing the heartbeat ping signal.

-After 1 hour it will trigger the status light if the signal is low or the battery is low (below 60%)
+After 1 hour it will trigger the status light if the signal is bad or a device has not sent a ping for more than 15 minutes.

+If the battery is low then a constant alarm signal is sent once the device has been triggered in this state.

 While testing I was able to simulate a low battery trigger every 5 seconds from 4.5v downwards.